arifty/ai_rag_workshop/workshops/MCP_workshop/README.md

 ```
 **Why is this MCP Server interesting?** The LLMs that we use have a training cutoff date.
 Past that date, they are not aware of any new information.
 For example, Claude Sonnet 4.5 has a [training data cutoff in July 2025](https://docs.claude.com/en/docs/about-claude/models/overview).\
 However, when you're dealing with IT systems, being are fast-evolving, the information you get by querying those might have become obsolete, or worse, erroneous.
-In this exercice, you can try to find a [latest AWS news](https://aws.amazon.com/new/), and ask your LLM about it.
+In this exercise, you can try to find a [latest AWS news](https://aws.amazon.com/new/), and ask your LLM about it.
 For example, when I ask the plain LLM (without tools) if Amazon CloudWatch Logs supports Network Load Balancer access logs, [a news from November 2025](https://aws.amazon.com/about-aws/whats-new/2025/11/amazon-cloudwatch-supports-logs-network-load-balancer-access-logs/):\
 <img src="images/llm_wrong_answer.png" alt="LLM gives wrong outdated answer" width="400"/>

 After I've enabled the tools to be used however, the LLM is able to answer the same question correctly:\